 How Prime Editing Works

-Programmable for both search & replace
+Programmable for both search and replace

 Exemplary Prime Editing process using Cas and RT.
 Abbreviations: pegRNA = Prime Editing guide RNA; RT = reverse transcriptase; Cas = CRISPR associated protein